Vaesea/godottux/README.md

 The worldmaps are like PepperTux-Haxe's worldmaps, which means they're more RPG-like, but since this is Godot, you should easily be able to make worldmaps similar to SuperTux.

 ## What hasn't been added yet but is planned
+- Old Sounds (although you can easily add the old sounds back in, new (0.5) sounds are used instead for now)
+- Tux with the parts separated (Currently, the Tux images used are the full images.
+- Holding action key to slow down (This may be able to be disabled very easily because this is one of the worst features from 0.3.2)
 - Brick Block
 - Egg
 - Fire Flower